-1. Tribal delegates will pick up one of the official ballots at the registration tables located in the convention hall.
+1. Tribal delegates will pick up one of the official ballots at the registration tables.
 Each of the registration tables will have a list of tribal delegates, the correct number of ballots with appropriate number of tribal votes, and a sign in sheet for tribal delegates.

 2. Elections Committee volunteers will be selected by each Regional Vice President and will check the delegate against the official delegate list and monitor the signature while the other hands out the ballots.

-3. The ballot box will be inspected by the Elections Committee Chair prior to the balloting to assure that the box is empty and secure.
-The ballot box will be placed in an area that can be clearly viewed by the Elections Committee members, other election officials and the nominees.
-The box will only be accessible to those tribal delegates casting the ballot.
+3. The ballot box or boxes will be inspected by the Elections Committee Chair prior to the balloting to assure that each box is empty and secure.
+Ballot boxes will be placed in an area that can be clearly viewed by the Elections Committee members, other election officials and the nominees.

 4. The elections committee may use electronic vote counting equipment, and may also use electronic balloting.

 C. Balloting by Individual Members

 Indian individual members shall be entitled to cast one vote.
 Ballots for Indian individual members shall be a different color than tribal ballots whenever possible.

-1. Four (4) tables shall be set up on the Assembly floor at which two (2) members in good standing shall be appointed to distribute ballots to members whose name appears on the list assigned to that table.
+1. Registration tables shall be set up and Elections Committee members in good standing shall be appointed to distribute ballots to members whose name appears on the list assigned to that table.
 The list of all Indian individual members shall be divided equitably between the tables.

 2. Balloting shall proceed similar and simultaneous to member tribe voting.